rubrikinc/rubrik-sdk-for-powershell/docs/commands/Set-RubrikNASShare.md

 ## OUTPUTS

 ## NOTES
-Written by Mike Fal for community usage
+Written by Mike Fal
 Twitter: @Mike_Fal
 GitHub: MikeFal
+Any other links you'd like here

 ## RELATED LINKS